 - There are situations of abandonment, unfaithfulness that come into play, but that still doesn’t mean one is obligated to divorce their partner, but it is an option.

 Marriage Is The Ultimate Team Sport!

-- If you are married, treat your spouse the way you did when you were dating and didn’t take your spouse for granted.
+- If you are married, treat your spouse the way you did when dating, and don’t take your spouse for granted.
 If you do not work at your marriage, it opens a door for Satan to do damage.

-- The pain and scars may fade over time, but it will always be there to some degree deep down inside, divorce is not something to jump into out of anger or hurt.
-You must make an effort to learn how to heal from divorce, or you will have even more problems on your hands.
+- The pain and scars may fade over time, but they will always be there to some degree deep down inside.
+Divorce is not something to jump into out of anger or hurt.
+It would help if you made an effort to learn how to heal from divorce or have even more problems on your hands.

 How To Start Recovering From Divorce?

 - Divorce is not recommended or even encouraged.
-The most that can be said is that sexual immorality and abandonment are grounds (an allowance) for divorce.
+Most can be said that sexual immorality and abandonment are grounds (an allowance) for divorce.
 Confession, forgiveness, reconciliation, and restoration are always the first steps.